Incubator Expert

 If your coop is a little larger than could be heated by a small heater, but not huge, and you live in a relatively clement area, then this is a powerful, affordable coop heater.

-The BYB 150w is an affordable, heater, ideal for most small backyard coops.
-It is water and humidity proof, and fits all standard US power sockets.
-While this isn’t as hot as a heat bulb, and is not suitable for heating brooders, it is ideal for those who want to ensure their poultry is kept in accordance with organic standards, as it emits no light at all, ensuring your chickens get sufficient darkness for roosting.
+While this isn’t as hot as a heat bulb, it is ideal for those who want to ensure their poultry is kept in accordance with organic standards, as it emits no light at all, ensuring your chickens get sufficient darkness for roosting.

 Pros